Get

 Grooming

 Because their coat is short and soft, they don’t need to be brushed more than once a week.
-Brushing them helps limit their already limited shedding and evenly spread healthy natural skin oils.
+Brushing them helps limit their already limited shedding and evenly spreads healthy, natural skin oils.
 They rarely need a bath.

-To avoid periodontal disease, brush their teeth daily or at least once a week.
-Since their eyes are almond-shaped, they may need to be cleaned to keep them healthy.
+To avoid periodontal disease, brush their teeth daily or at least a couple of times a week.
+Their eyes may also need to be cleaned to keep them healthy.

 Intelligence